 To ensure this optimal outcome, all serious advisors require a period of exclusivity.
 In return, they will work with the tireless commitment of their teams of experts in accounting, finance, negotiation, strategy, legal, and tax, including advisors across international offices.

 All this dedication deserves your loyalty to your advisors in return.
 Your relationship with them should be based on trust and transparency.
 They will work exclusively for you so that you get the maximum benefit.
-90% of their remuneration will come from the closing of the transaction, so maintaining a relationship of trust and reciprocity until the closing of the sale is vital, both for your interests and theirs.
+90% of their remuneration will come from the closing of the transaction.
+Therefore, maintaining a relationship of trust and reciprocity until the closing of the sale is vital, both for your interests and theirs.

 Avoid risks by giving exclusivity to an advisor who specializes in sell-side and buy-side advisory

-If you are considering the sale of your company, the best option is to invest in hiring professional advisors with real experience and working with them exclusively.
+If you are considering the sale of your company, the best option is to give exclusivity to an advisor with real experience and work with them professionally.